kar1man/SEAT_Mobile_App/README.md

 Despite these limitations, the app demonstrates the intended functionality and user experience, serving as a proof of concept for future development and improvements.

-This project is to be submitted in partial fulfillment for the subject course: Mobile Programming
+NOTE: This project is to be submitted in partial fulfillment for the subject course: Mobile Programming